pambonian/sports-react-app/README.md

 # Data

+const box = {
+    name: 'Patrick Brennan',
+    message: 'Hello this is a placeholder message designed to take up space and present itself as if it were an actual sports content post'
+}

+const SportsMessagesPayload = [{
+    name: 'Filthy G',
+    message: 'Filthy G is currently at a 4:1 KD ratio in CTF' },
+{
+    name: 'Cratos',
+    message: 'Cratos is currently at a 2:2 KD ratio in CTF' },
+{
+    name: 'SNIPEDRONE',
+    message: 'SNIPEDRONE is currently at a 2:2 KD in CTF' },
+{
+    name: 'Shaady',
+    message: 'Shaady is currently at a 2:6 KD ratio in CTF' },
+{
+    name: 'Lqgend',
+    message: 'Lqgend is currently at a 3:7 KD ratio in CTF' },
+]

 # Test Snippet
 ```test('renders questions tag', () => {
   render(<Inbox />);
   const spanElement = screen.getByText(/Profile/i);
   expect(spanElement).toBeInTheDocument();
 }); ```